ZahraBehzad/NetworkSecurity-Project/README.md

 ## Security Notes

-This project is a learning/demo implementation, not production-hardened.
-Before deploying it or sharing the repo publicly, consider:
+This project is an educational demo built for coursework, not a production-hardened system.
+It's a good jumping-off point for discussing real-world security gaps:

+- **Rail Fence is a classical/educational cipher, not cryptographically secure.** It's a transposition cipher with a small key space (the key is just the number of rails), so it's trivially breakable via brute force or frequency/pattern analysis.
+It's useful here for demonstrating the encrypt/decrypt pipeline end-to-end, but should not be relied on for real confidentiality.
+A natural extension/discussion point is comparing it to modern symmetric ciphers (e.g. AES) or a proper key-exchange scheme (e.g. TLS, which is what actually protects the WebSocket transport in production deployments).
 - **Move all secrets out of source code.** `main.py` currently contains a hardcoded MongoDB connection string (with credentials) and a hardcoded Flask `SECRET_KEY`.
-Rotate that database password immediately if this code has ever been pushed to a public repo, and load both values from environment variables instead.
+Rotate that database password if this code has ever been pushed to a public repo, and load both values from environment variables instead — this is itself a good example of a common real-world vulnerability (secrets committed to version control) to note in a network security writeup.
-- **Rail Fence is a classical/educational cipher**, not cryptographically secure — it's easily broken and shouldn't be relied on to protect sensitive data.
-It's well suited for demonstrating the encrypt/decrypt flow, not for real confidentiality.
 - Consider adding input validation/sanitization on messages and room codes before rendering them, to avoid injection issues.

 ## License

-Add a license of your choice (e.g. MIT) here.
+Add a license of your choice (e.g. MIT) here, or omit if this is a private course submission.